Iran arrests suspects in 'unforgivable' plane disaster as protests persist

 The extent of the unrest is difficult to assess because of limits on independent reporting.
 Demonstrations tend to gather momentum into the night.

 The domestic unrest triggered by the plane crash comes just two months after the most violent crackdown on protests since the revolution.
-The authorities killed hundreds of people to put down an uprising last November when demonstrators torched banks and petrol stations.
+The authorities killed hundreds of people to put down an uprising in November when demonstrators torched banks and petrol stations.

-Adding to international tensions, the judiciary spokesman branded Britain’s ambassador an “undesirable element”, after he was briefly detained on Saturday, accused of inciting protests.
+Adding to international tension, the judiciary spokesman branded Britain’s ambassador an “undesirable element”, after he was briefly detained on Saturday, accused of inciting protests.
 The ambassador said he had been attending a vigil for victims.

 London said it had not been notified of any move to expel its envoy, Rob Macaire, and said such a step would be regrettable.
 Iran’s Foreign Ministry, rather than the judiciary, would be responsible for any decision to expel him.

-London hosts a meeting on Thursday for Canada, Ukraine, Britain and other nations who had citizens on the plane.
-Ukraine said the gathering would consider legal action against Tehran.
+London hosts a meeting on Thursday of Canada, Ukraine, Britain and other nations who had citizens on the plane.
+Ukraine said they would consider legal action against Tehran.

 Rouhani said the government would be accountable to Iranians and those nations who lost citizens.
 Most of those on board the flight were Iranians or dual nationals.